Skip to content

 Import options

-Every importer in Hydrus has some 'import options' that change what is allowed, what is blacklisted, and whether tags or notes should be saved.
+Every import in Hydrus operates under a flexible set of 'import options' that change what is allowed, what file properties or tags are blacklisted, and whether metadata like tags or notes should be saved.
+The defaults for this system are fine, but if you wish to read more, the full help is here.

 Tag Parsing

-By default, hydrus now starts with a local tag domain called 'downloader tags' and it will parse (get) all the tags from normal gallery sites and put them in this service.
+By default, hydrus starts with a local tag domain called 'downloader tags' and it will parse (get) all the tags from normal gallery sites and put them in this service.
 You don't have to do anything, you will get some decent tags.
-As you use the client, you will figure out which tags you like and where you want them.
-On the downloader page, click import options:
+As you use the client, you will figure out which tags you like and perhaps decide you want them to go to different areas.
+Revisit the import options help when you are ready to make decisions here.

 Force Page Fetch

 By default, hydrus will not revisit web pages or API endpoints for URLs it knows A) refer to one known file only, and B) that file is already in your database or has previously been deleted.
-The way it navigates this can be a complicated mix of hash and URL data, and in certain logical situations hydrus will determine its own records are untrustworthy and decide to check the source again.
-This saves bandwidth and time as you run successive queries that include the same results.
-You should not disable the capability for normal operation.
+This means if you run a normal download twice, hydrus will not fetch the tags that second time.

 Note Parsing

 Hydrus also parses 'notes' from some sites.
-This is a young feature, and a little advanced at times, but it generally means the comments that artists leave on certain gallery sites, or something like a tweet text.
+This generally means the comments that artists leave on certain gallery sites, or something like a tweet text.
 Notes are editable by you and appear in a hovering window on the right side of the media viewer.

 Bandwidth